The 10 Best Fantasy Books Ever Written!

 Buy Song of Fire and Ice book set here

-Best Fantasy Series - The Licanius Trilogy, by James Islington.
+Best Fantasy Books Ever Written - The Licanius Trilogy, by James Islington.
 Photo Credit: His and Hers Book Club.

 The lesser of two evils, or the greater good.
 Get a good man to utter either of those phrases, and there is no one more eager to begin perpetrating evil.